simple-es/simple-es.github.io/event-sourcing/aggregates/README.md

 It's important that this happens separately from recording the event!

 Recorded events are to be stored in an event store.
-When we later fetch those events and replay them to get our aggregate back, we need to apply them again _without_ getting recorded.
+When we later fetch those events and replay them to get our basket back, we need to apply them again _without_ getting recorded.
 Otherwise they are stored again and we've effectively duplicated all the events.

-The `recordThat(DomainEvent $event)` (provided by the `EventTrackingCapabilities` trait) will search for a method with the same name as the event preceded by "when".
+The `recordThat(DomainEvent $event)` (provided by the `EventTrackingCapabilities` trait) will search for a method with the same class-name as the event preceded by "when".
 In other words, for the event `ProductWasAddedToBasket` the method `whenProductWasAddedToBasket` is searched for.
 If the method exists, it will be called with the event as argument.